microsoft/rushstack.io-website/docs/api/node-core-library.typeuuid.isinstanceof.md

 ## TypeUuid.isInstanceOf() method

-Returns true if the `targetObject` is an instance of a JavaScript class that was previously registered using the specified `typeUuid`<!-- -->.
+Returns true if the `targetObject` is an instance of a JavaScript class that was previously registered using the specified `typeUuid`.
 Base classes are also considered.

 <b>Signature:</b>